ELEC2645/unit-2-project-template-Brunomva/README.md

 In your final journal post, please include a link to your GitHub repository containing your code  *and* a zip file of your code as an attachment.

 gcc search_engine.c -o main.out -lm
-gcc main.c funcs.c search_engine.c-o main.out -lm
+gcc main.c funcs.c search_engine.c -o main.out -lm
+gcc main.c -o main.out -lm